dylanlott/vedh/README.md

 2. Set Environment variables
 Here's a template for setting the appropriate env vars in `~/.bashrc`
 ```
-exprot DEFAULT_PORT=
+export DEFAULT_PORT=
-exprot REDIS_URL=
+export REDIS_URL=
-exprot DATABASE_URL=
+export DATABASE_URL=
-exprot LOG_LEVEL=
+export LOG_LEVEL=
+export JWT_SECRET=
 ```

 Then run the server with our Makefile.
 The server will attempt to run all migrations and then start up.
-If it can't run migrations, it will rollback the database and fail.
+If it can't run migrations, it will rollback the database and noisily fail.

 ```
 $ make run